Building 'concerns' | Dandenong Star Journal

 “I also note – among the many issues that warrant some attention – that we have concerns to assess in two phases (at least) – the current construction phase and, the planned future phase.”

-Mr Bennie’s visit and response were prompted by a withering email from ex-mayor Peter Brown.
+Mr Bennie’s visit and response were preceded by a withering email from ex-mayor Peter Brown.

 The email warned councillors and officers faced the risk of “criminal negligence” and civil lawsuits if a resident or pedestrian was killed or injured at the intersection.